tdwg/bdq/tg2/README.md

 -    https://github.com/tdwg/bdq/projects/2

 <h2>Outcomes</h2>
-The group has been working for over 10 years to evaluate and refine 'data quality'/'fitness for use' tests that have been run by-
+TG2 has been working for over 10 years to evaluate, refine and develop new tests that evaluate 'data quality'/'fitness for use' of biodiversity coded using the Darwin Core Standard.
+TG2 has developed a framework for describing, running and evaluating a standard suite of tests, test data and comprehensive vocabularies.

+We acknowledge the use of tests in use by
 <ul>
 <li>The Atlas of Living Australia (ALA)</<li>
 <li>The Global Biodiversity Information Facility (GBIF)</li>